 \section{Conclusion}

 In this paper, we propose a novel trigger set-based watermarking method, called MAT, using multi-view data.
-The proposed MAT is easy to interpret and highly effective for watermarking DNNs.
+The proposed MAT is easy to interpret and highly effective for watermarking deep neural networks (DNNs).
 Extensive experiments have been conducted to demonstrate the efficacy of MAT.
-The findings indicate that MAT not only effectively safeguards against model extraction attacks but also exhibits robustness in the face of whitebox attacks, including fine-tuning and fine-pruning.
-In summary, MAT stands out as a robust watermarking method, offering enhanced protection for the intellectual property of deep neural networks.
+The findings indicate that MAT not only effectively safeguards against model extraction attacks but also exhibits robustness in the face of white-box attacks, including fine-tuning and fine-pruning.
+In summary, MAT stands out as a robust watermarking method, offering enhanced protection for the intellectual property of DNNs.